carlosmbe/carlosmbe/README.md

 <tr>
 <td colspan="2">
-<a href="[https://github.com/carlosmbe/AFStudy3]">Study 3</a>, A research project aimed at exploring the potential of an AI chatbot as an attachment figure and its impact on reducing user loneliness.
+<a href="https://github.com/carlosmbe/AFStudy3">A.I. as a Relationship Partner Study 3</a>, A research project aimed at exploring the potential of an AI chatbot as an attachment figure and its impact on reducing user loneliness.
 </td>
 <td colspan="2">
 Mobile Development